amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-place-ads-on-facebook-ad-placements.md

   - facebook-ads
 title: How to Place Ads on Facebook Ad Placements
 date: 2020-03-12T00:00:00.000Z
-description:
+description: null
 featuredpost: false
 featuredimage: /img/facebook-ad-placements-featured-image.jpg
 image: /img/facebook-ad-placements-featured-image.jpg
+seotitle: How to Take Advantage of Facebook Ad Placements
+focuskeyphrase: facebook ad placements
+focus_keyphrase: facebook ad placements
+seo_title: How to Take Advantage of Facebook Ad Placements
 tags:
   - Facebook
   - Instagram
   - Messenger
   - Audience Network
   - Facebook Blueprint
-seo_title: How to Take Advantage of Facebook Ad Placements
 metadescription: Want to know how to place your ads on Facebook?
 Check out this tutorial to see the full list of Facebook ad placements and learn best practices.
-focus_keyphrase: facebook ad placements
-seotitle: How to Take Advantage of Facebook Ad Placements
 ---
 <!--StartFragment-->

 Facebook is the number one social media network.
 We all know that.
 But not everyone realizes what the word *network* really means.
 That’s why we have a question for you.

-<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/UqB9KRApovhliUMnSu" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/Squideo-UqB9KRApovhliUMnSu">via GIPHY</a></p>
+<iframe src="https://giphy.com/embed/UqB9KRApovhliUMnSu" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 Have you ever wondered how Facebook managed to become the world’s top advertising platform after Google?